trancongbao/trancongbao.github.io/Software_Decomposition/3_What_Are_The_Potential_Costs_Of_Decomposition.md

 ## Couplings reduce the benefit from decomposition

 There more couplings, the less benefit we can get from decomposition.
+Sometimes, the net benefit can be negative: we're better off reducing the decompotiion granularity.
+There more couplings, the less benefit we can get from decomposition.

 - Cognitive load is not reduced as much, as we need to take into account dependent modules.
 - Changes in one part are more likely to necessitate changes in other parts.